 - A permanent link in the server description

-Practical ideas for Discord servers
+Practical use cases for Discord servers

-- Using Happew to centralize important content
+- Use Happew to centralize important content